ThekidWithTheBlackLaptopBag/SysRepair/README.md

 # Obtaining the programs

-The best way to download SysRepair is by using the github zip feature.
+The best way to download SysRepair is by using the GitHub zip feature.
 Alternatvely, you can use the git tools suite to keep up to date with the latest updates.

 # First time configuration: